-In the body of this article, the detailed description will be predicated on the Bell Telephone System practice.
-But in Appendix C, which discuses the "postpay" mode of operation, considerable attention is given to both the Bell System implementation and the most popular non-Bell implementation, which differ substantially.
+In the body of this article, the detailed description will be predicated on the Bell Telephone System usage.
+But Appendix A and Appendix C, describe in some detail certain implementations widely used in non-Bell companies, differing substantially from the implementation Used in the Bell System..